Manituana

 Manituana is a novel by Wu Ming first published in Italian in 2007.

 Wu Ming is a collective of five authors founded in 2000.
 The members were formerly associated with the Luther Blissett Project and wrote the international best-selling novel Q.

-Manituana is the first episode of an 18th-century pan-Atlantic trilogy which the authors call "the Atlantic Triptych".
-All novels will be set in the 1770s, all across the Atlantic Ocean (North America, Europe, the West Indies and Africa), before and during the American Revolution.
+Manituana was initially conceived as the first episode of an 18th-century pan-Atlantic trilogy which the authors called "the Atlantic Triptych".
+All novels would be set in the last three decades of the 18th century, all across the Atlantic Ocean (North America, Europe, the West Indies and Africa), before and during the American and the French Revolutions.

+In 2014, when L’Armata dei sonnambuli (The Army of Sleepwalkers) was published in Italy, the collective announced a new phase in their writing.
+They described historical fiction as "a form we practised for many years, until we decided to move on and use history in other ways […] We treasure what we have learned from exploring that genre and forcing its conventions, and we dedicate ourselves to new experiments”.
+In a comment on the group’s official blog, Wu Ming stated that they had given up on the idea of completing the Atlantic Triptych, which became a diptych.

 Setting and plot

-Manituana is set in the years 1775-1783 in New York's Mohawk Valley, Quebec and London.
+Manituana is set in the years 1775–1783 in New York's Mohawk Valley, Quebec, and London.

 The novel is divided into three main sections entitled "Iroquireland", "Mohock Club" and "Cold Cold Heart".
 There are two brief interludes between the sections, entitled "The Crossing" and "The Return".

 Among the numerous real historical characters that populate the book, the most important ones are Joseph Brant, war chief of the Mohawk nation, and Molly Brant, a matron of the Wolf clan in the Iroquois Six Nations.